TheOdinProject/curriculum/react/react_introduction_rewrite.md

 1. If you haven't already, browse through the <a href="https://reactjs.org/"> React Website </a>.
 Don't go too indepth and dive into documentation however do read the introduction/homepage to gage an idea of how React works.

 2. Read this <a href="https://www.freecodecamp.org/news/the-difference-between-a-framework-and-a-library-bd133054023f/"> FreeCodeCamp article </a> discussing the differences between a Javascript Library and a Framework

+3. Lastly, skim this <a href="https://www.peerbits.com/blog/reasons-to-choose-reactjs-for-your-web-development-project.html">in-depth article</a> which explains the major benefits of using React.
 </div>

 ### Practice